anaterovic/NLP/README.md

 __Training__:

-To train a model on the IMDB dataset and then save the weights to a file, you can run a command:
+To train a model on the FoodDisease dataset and then save object to a file, you can run a command:

 ```bash
 python scripts/train.py -t data/food_disease.csv -sdp -s -sp data/bayes_model.pkl -m 1